aboutcode-org/federatedcode/README.rst

     source venv/bin/activate
     make run

-Note that we support Python 3.10 an up only.
+Note that we support Python 3.10 and up only.

 Configuration
 -------------------